Volkswagen Golf GTI Review 2025: Price, specs & boot space

 "The Volkswagen Golf GTI remains the consummate all-rounder of the hot hatch class in its eighth generation.
 Comfortable and refined when you want it to be, fast and agile when you don't, it's also practical, easy to drive and fairly economical.
 There are more fun ways to go quickly, though, while it suffers from the same tech grumbles as the regular Golf. "

-The VW Golf GTI celebrated its 45th anniversary recently.
+In 2026, the Volkswagen Golf GTI will celebrate its 50th anniversary.
 It's by far the longest-living hot hatchback, with the model in this review the eighth generation of a celebrated lineage.
 Other car companies would kill for that sort of pedigree.

-Today Volkswagen will sell you all manner of different fast hatchbacks, with the Golf GTD diesel, the GTE hybrid and the brand's growing range of electric cars soon to benefit from 'GTX' performance branding.
-But the GTI still stands proud as a popular, well-liked offering - even if the latest model is far from perfect, as we'll detail later on.
+Today Volkswagen will sell you all manner of different fast hatchbacks, from the Golf GTE hybrid to the ID.3 GTX Performance electric car, the GTX badge being effectively VW’s electric GTI branding.
+But the GTI still stands proud as a popular, well-liked offering – even if the latest model is far from perfect, as we'll detail later on.

 Go for the regular VW Golf GTI and you get a slightly more pumped up look, with unique bumper designs front and rear compared with the base Golf, twin exhaust outlets, a red strip across the front-end and sportier wheel designs.
 But it's not a hot hatch that shouts about its performance, with a subtler, more grown up approach than, say, the loutish Honda Civic Type R. That said, the decals and big rear spoiler of the Clubsport are a little more overt.

-Plump for the 'normal' Golf GTI and you'll get 245PS from a 2.0-litre turbocharged petrol engine, which can be mated to a six-speed manual transmission or a seven-speed dual-clutch automatic.
-If that sounds a bit meek to you, the GTI Clubsport ups the output of that engine to a much more rounded 300PS.
-It's only available with the automatic gearbox, though, which will upset purists.
+Plump for the 'normal' Golf GTI and you'll get 265PS from a 2.0-litre turbocharged petrol engine, which now comes solely with a seven-speed dual-clutch automatic.
+If that sounds a bit meek to you, the GTI Clubsport ups the output of that engine to 300PS, a figure that competes near the top of the hot hatch food chain.

-Like the standard VW Golf the GTI is front-wheel drive only, but it has a sharper suspension and steering tune, wider and grippier tyres and an electronic limited-slip front differential to help put all that power down on the road.
+Like the standard VW Golf the GTI is front-wheel drive only, but it has a sharper suspension and steering tune, wider and grippier tyres and a mechanical limited-slip differential in post-2024 cars to help put all that power down on the road.
 The Clubsport takes things a step further with beefier brakes, lowered and further enhanced suspension and special drive modes.

-Key rivals for the Volkswagen Golf GTI include the Ford Focus ST, Honda Civic Type R and Hyundai i30 N. It used to be that the Golf was the default choice in the sector as an all-round hot hatch, but is that still the case?
+Key rivals for the Volkswagen Golf GTI include the Ford Focus ST, Honda Civic Type R and Volkswagen’s own Golf R. It used to be that the Golf was the default choice in the sector as an all-round hot hatch, but is that still the case?

 Looking for a used car for sale?
 We've got 100s of Volkswagen Approved Used Cars for Sale for you to choose from, including a wide range of VW Golf GTI models for sale.
 If you're looking for the older version, you need our Volkswagen Golf GTI (2014-2020) review.